-2009 2008
+2010 £ 2009 £

-At 1 January 10,296,275 10,438,364

-Mortgage redemptions in the year Amortisation of discount (1,388,085) 69,063 (211,152) 69,063
+At 1 January Mortgage redemptions in the year Amortisation of discount 8,977,253 (897,247) 69,063 10,296,275 (1,388,085) 69,063

-At 31 December 8,977,253 10,296,275
+At 31 December 8,149,069 8,977,253

-The mortgage loans advanced by the Company have no fixed maturity date but would terminate on the earlier of, the sale of the property, or the death of the mortgage account holder
+The mortgage loans advanced by the Company have no fixed maturity date but would terminate on the earlier of, the date of sale of the property, or the death of the mortgage account holder

-9. SHARED APPRECIATION RIGHTS RECEIVABLE
+9 SHARED APPRECIATION RIGHTS RECEIVABLE

 The right for the Company to receive a share of the capital appreciation arising on the individual mortgages, as set out in the original loan agreements, is classified as an embedded derivative, in accordance with the principles of IAS 39.
 The embedded derivative has been valued separately from the host contract using discounted cash flow techniques.
-No estimate has been made of the effect of future HPI as the directors consider that this is impractical.
+No estimate has been made of the effect of future HPI as the directors consider that this is impractical

 The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
-A corresponding embedded derivative liability has therefore been recognised in the balance sheet (note 14)
+A corresponding embedded derivative liability has therefore been recognised in the Balance Sheet (note 14)

-10 OTHER RECEIVABLES
+10. TRADE AND OTHER RECEIVABLES

-2009 £ 2008 £

-Other debtors 794 --- 1,423
+2010 £ 2009 £ Other debtors 794 794

-794 1,423

-11. CASH AND CASH EQUIVALENTS
+11 CASH AND CASH EQUIVALENTS

-2009 £ 2008 £

-Bank balances Bank overdraft 1,725,141 (1,776) 1,383,215 (3,984)

-Cash and cash equivalents 1,723,365 1,379,231
+2010 £ 2009 £ Bank accounts Bank overdraft 1,039,732 (1,587) 1,725,141 (1,776) Cash and cash equivalents per Cash Flow Statement 1,038,145 1,723,365

 The Company holds bank accounts with BOS.
-These accounts are held in the Company's name and meet the definition of cash and cash equivalents.
-The use of certain accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
+The use of the accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
 As the cash can only be used to meet certain specific liabilities and is not available to be used with discretion, it is viewed as restricted cash.
+The accounts are held in the Company's name and meet the definition of cash and cash equivalents.